MGT2002/SqlHelper/README.md

 SqlHelper is a utility for T-SQL, designed to simplify generating SQL scripts for database management.
 Currently it automates

 1. CREATE TABLE
-2. CREATE COLUMN and DROP COLUMN
+2. CREATE COLUMN
+3. DROP COLUMN
   consolidating all related SQL objects within a single table context.

 3. Generate test data for table(Insert script).